harryf/comedy/docs/_shows/20190910_Kontiki_10th_September_2019.md

 >
 > She fell in love with the idea of what she's going to do with you.
 >
-> Because, Bess, when you got into this relationship, let's face it, you were a
+> Because, Bess, when you got into this relationship, let's face it, you're a
 >
 > mean fighting machine.
 >
-> You were an attack dog, a rottweiler.
+> You're an attack dog, a rottweiler.
 >
-> And Elle looked at you and was like,
+> And Elle looked at you and was like, hmm, how can I turn this guy into a poodle?
 >
-> Hmm, how can I turn this guy into a poodle?
+> So I can take him to brunch with my friends and go, look what I did with this
 >
-> So I can take him to brunch with my friends and go,
->
-> Look what I did with this doggy-woggy.
+> doggy-woggy.
 >
 > Isn't that pink ribbon cute in his hair?
 >